rameezali-ds/fish-diversity-acoustic-monitoring/README.md

 **Spectrograms.** Recordings are normalised by the 99th percentile of their raw amplitude, band-passed to 100–2000 Hz, resampled to 6 kHz and cut into 10-second clips.
 Each clip is transformed with a 1024-point Hann window and 256-sample hop, giving a 324 × 235 representation.
-A sweep over window lengths from 32 ms to 341 ms found results insensitive to this choice.

 **Features.** Acoustic measurements are made on the 100–2000 Hz band, the range in which fish sound is concentrated.
 One exception carries a `_fullband` suffix: zero-crossing rate counts sign changes